-It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of each of the three nominees listed above.
-Aquestive has no reason to believe that any nominee will be unable to serve if elected.
-Although not anticipated, if for any reason a nominee becomes unable to serve or for good reason will not serve, the discretionary authority provided in the proxies solicited by the Board may be used to vote for a substitute or substitutes whom the Board may propose to replace such nominee or nominees for election at the Annual Meeting.
-It is not expected that any of the Board's nominees will be unable or unwilling to serve as a director.
+It is intended that, unless you give contrary instructions, shares represented by proxies will be voted for the election of Mr. Kendall.
+Aquestive has no reason to believe that Mr. Kendall will be unable to serve if elected.
+Although not anticipated, if for any reason Mr. Kendall becomes unable to serve or for good reason will not serve, the discretionary authority provided in the proxies solicited by the Board may be used to vote for a substitute whom the Board may propose to replace such nominee for election at the Annual Meeting.
+It is not expected that the Board's nominee will be unable or unwilling to serve as a director.

-Information relating to each nominee for election as a director, including his or her period of service as a director of Aquestive, principal occupation and other biographical material, is included below.
+Information relating to Mr. Kendall as the Board's nominee for election as a director, including his period of service as a director of Aquestive, principal occupation and other biographical material, is included below.